-However, the clever use of technology has solved this issue for the agency, as the web based WorkPro system enables it to manage large volumes of white and blue-collar candidates on a daily basis, reducing both the time and money spent on compliance.
+However, the clever use of technology has solved this issue for the agency, as the web based WorkPro system enables it to manage large volumes of white and blue-collar candidates on a daily basis, reducing both time and money spent on compliance.

-Adele Last, Branch Manager at Horner Recruitment, said the company’s biggest challenge is ensuring all candidates are properly trained, inducted and work-ready from the ‘get go’.
-She says making the decision to switch from a manual paper-based system to a centralised online training facility, has been a significant turning point for the organisation and its recruiters.
+Adele Last, Branch Manager at Horner Recruitment, said the company’s biggest challenge is ensuring all candidates are properly trained, inducted and work-ready from the “get go”.
+She says making the decision to switch from a manual paper based system to a centralised online training facility, has been a significant turning point for the organisation and its recruiters.

-“Unlike previous methods, what we like about WorkPro is that it is recruitment-specific and the language used addresses the on-hire employer’s third party involvement.
+“Unlike previous methods, what we like about WorkPro is that it is recruitment specific, and the language used addresses the on-hire employer’s third party involvement.
 Importantly, adopting the system has assisted our resourcing for the high volume of temporary candidates we engage each week.
 At any time we now know where each candidate is at in meeting their compliance obligations, as the system keeps a profile on all candidates with a record on who’s been tested and who is due for a refresher.
 It means we can quickly and easily update their skills if we urgently require them to fill a position,” Ms Last said.

-Ms Last said WorkPro has helped the company to meet clients’ urgent staff needs.
+Ms Last also stated WorkPro has helped the company to meet clients’ urgent staff needs.
 “A client of ours has a site in Sydney and needed temporary candidates to be transitioned to Horner basically overnight.
 Using WorkPro, we were able to meet all of our compliance obligations such as workplace safety training, conducting background (criminal) checks and the mandatory provision of a Fair Work Statement, online.
-It allowed us to have the staff on our database and ready to arrive on-site within 48 hours,” she said.
+It allowed us to have the staff on our database and ready to arrive on site within 48 hours,” she said.

-“In the past, this process took more manpower, as we generally had candidates filling in forms after watching a video or completing programs via a CD-Rom.
+“In the past, this process took more manpower, as we generally had candidates filling in forms after watching a video or completing programs via CD-Rom.
 The process was labour intensive and had the potential to become out of date quickly,” she said.

 “Nonetheless, a high standard of learning is guaranteed as WorkPro allows candidates to retest and offers constant trainability.
 This means that instead of just failing the program it forces candidates to keep trying until they get the answers right and they must reach a benchmark standard of 80% to pass.
-This gives us a sense of security as a recruitment firm that the people we are sending out into the workplace are well-trained,” she said.
+This gives us a sense of security as a recruitment firm that the people we are sending out into the workplace are well trained,” she said.

-Ms Last adds that Horner is in the process of implementing WorkPro’s new feature offering clients customised training.
+Ms Last adds that Horner is in the process of implementing WorkPro’s feature offering clients customised training.